by Mary Foran

-In America, the terrorism comes from different sources, mostly Middle Eastern Islamic groups and mentally ill dissidents who kill as many as they can before killing themselves in schools and shopping malls.
-This internal terrorism is a sad commentary on the safety of the children and public in everyday life.
+In America, terrorism comes from different sources, mostly Middle Eastern Islamic groups and mentally ill dissidents who kill as many as they can before killing themselves in schools and shopping malls.
+This internal terrorism is a sad commentary on the safety of the children and the public in everyday life.
 Foreign-sponsored terrorism is a sad commentary on the perception of America in the world today.

 The first response to the September 11th, 2001 attacks on the World Trade Center towers in New York by Islamic extremists was to beef up security in airports across the U.S.A.
-Cockpit doors are now reinforced and bulletproof, passengers are not allowed to enter the cockpit during flight, pilots are allowed to carry firearms and cameras monitor cabin activity.
+Cockpit doors are now reinforced and bulletproof, passengers are not allowed to enter the cockpit during flight, pilots are allowed to carry firearms and cameras to monitor cabin activity.